mashaan14/mashaan-website/README.md

 1. Install [Node.js](https://nodejs.org/en) on your machine.

-2. If you're working on windows, add nodejs to your environment variables path.
+2. If you are working on windows, add nodejs to your environment variables path.

 3. Clone this repository to your local machine.